orterforth/orterforth/README.txt

                   size.
 (CELLS is not part of this version of fig-Forth.)

- rcod ( addr -- ) Sets the code field of the most recent
-                  definition.
-Used by defining words instead
-                  of ;CODE and during installation instead of inline assembler definitions.

  rlns ( n -- n )  Aligns the stack value according to CPU
                   requirements.
 Used in CREATE when adding the name field and in other non-aligned